Authentication in Nuxt app Part 2 Last update

 })

-If everything works as expected remember to accept the implementation in SendGrid!
+If everything works as expected, remember to finalize and accept the implementation within SendGrid!

-To continue you should implement 4 new functions responsible for:
+To proceed, implement four new functions responsible for:

-- generating a verification token - random long string based
+- Generating a verification token - This will be a randomly generated, long string.

-- verifying signed verification token - verification of JWT string
+- Verifying a signed verification token - This involves the verification of a JWT string.

-- signing a verification token - to alter token into JWT
+- Signing a verification token - This alters the token into a JWT.

 //api/controllers/authentication.controller